sadeq220/docs/observability/README.md

   - the journey of a user transaction flow across different services
   - helps with root cause analysis, and identifying bottlenecks
 - Metric: numerical measurement of a system, software, or application captured at runtime.
+  - aggregations over a period of time of numeric data.
   - quantity analysis of performance over time, and include things like CPU usage, request rate, error rate, response time, and memory utilization.
   - helps with anomaly detection to things like capacity planning and SLA compliance monitoring